 Spinal and epidural anesthesia are commonly used to manage labor pain.
 In epidural anesthesia, pain medications that numb nerves are given through a catheter placed in the epidural space around the spinal cord.
 In spinal anesthesia, the medications are injected into the spinal fluid.

-Pain medications can also be administered through an intravenous (IV) catheter or through an injection into the muscle.
+Pain medications can also be administered through an IV catheter or through an injection into the muscle.
 But since these medications can cross into the baby’s bloodstream and cause his heart rate to decrease, epidural anesthesia is often preferred.

 However you choose to manage childbirth pain, be sure to discuss all of your options with your doctor well before you go into labor.
 Having a pain-relief plan in place will not only make labor and delivery less stressful, it will also relieve your anxiety during your pregnancy.
 Remember to be flexible since you will not know how childbirth pain will affect you until you are in labor.